tusharkhairnar008/tusharkhairnar008/README.md

 ### Hi there 👋,
-I am a Senior Front-end developer at Itarium Technologies India Private Limited.
+I am a Senior Front-End Developer at Itarium Technologies India Private Limited, with over 8 years of experience in building robust and scalable applications.

-I have around 6 years of work experience developing applications using Nodejs and Java technologies.

-I have expertise in Angular 2+, Typescript, ES6, and HTML 5.
+My expertise lies in leveraging modern technologies such as Node.js, Java, Angular 2+, TypeScript, ES6, and HTML5 to craft high-quality solutions.

-🔭 I’m currently working on Ionic.
+Currently, I am focused on working with Ionic, enhancing my skills in building powerful cross-platform mobile applications.

 <!--
 **tusharkhairnar008/tusharkhairnar008** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.